The Department of Human Services (DHS) maintains the Youth Justice Victims Register.

 About the Youth Justice Victims Register

-The Youth Victims Register is an information service.
+The Youth Justice Victims Register is an information service.
 It is not a counselling service.
-We can provide information about where to go to get counseling services or support for victims.
+We can provide information about where to go for counselling services or support for victims.

 Who can register

-You can apply to be on the register if you are a victim of a crime for which a young person is sentenced to home detention, detention or imprisonment.
+You can apply to be on the register if you are a victim of a crime where a young person is sentenced to detention or imprisonment.